 The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nausea, and tiredness.
 Likewise, the American College of Allergists report that 50% of all sicknesses are either caused or worsened by polluted indoor air.
 The Texas DSHS reported that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
 There are two leading causes of poor indoor air quality:

 - Pollutant substances (cleaning agents, inadequately maintained or unclean heating and cooling or humidification systems, tobacco, etc)

 So all this data – so what?
 What do you do?
 How can you make sure you and your children aren’t breathing contaminated, illness-inducing air?

 Get Proactive On Air Filtration

 Numerous hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can get for your home if you have a family member with a low immune system or someone who’s extremely susceptible to disease.
-Even if there are no respiratory issues in your family, you’ll be extremely surprised by the almost instant change from a regular air filter to a High Efficiency one.
+Even if there are no respiratory issues in your home, you’ll be extremely surprised by the almost instant change from a regular air filter to a High Efficiency system.